mohits123/Database-Optimization-and-Validation/README.md

 # Database-Optimization-and-Validation
 # Test Assignment: Database Optimization and Validation
+##Instructions

-This test assignment assesses your knowledge and skills related to database optimization and validation.
+This test assignment is designed to assess your knowledge and skills related to database optimization and validation.
 Please follow the instructions carefully and provide clear and concise answers.
-You may use any programming language or tool of your choice for the coding tasks.
+You may use any programming language or tool of your choice for the coding tasks. mysql -h 18.212.98.121 -u farhan -p classicmodels Password- farhan.

 ## Database Optimization